Can You Be Extradited from Dubai to the UK? Treaty Guide 2026

 The Role of Interpol in Extradition Matters

-The I-24/7 platform, a secure communication system by Interpol, enables law enforcement agencies in the UK and the UAE to exchange information in real-time, making the extradition process faster and more efficient.
+The I-24/7 platform, a secure communication system by Interpol, enables law enforcement agencies in the UK and the UAE to exchange information in real-time, making the extradition procedure faster and more efficient.
 Collaboration through Interpol helps reduce the time it takes to identify and apprehend wanted individuals, especially in cases involving serious crimes.

 To facilitate the extradition process, Interpol employs a series of notices, each designed for specific purposes.